Smartling/marketo-rest-sdk-java/README.md

 # Marketo REST SDK
 This module is to provide Java API for Marketo Platform.
 Only asset's operations are planned to be covered by this library.
 Currently you can:
- * list all e-mails,
+ * list all emails,
- * fetch e-mail data by it's ID,
+ * fetch email data by it's ID,
- * load e-mail content,
+ * load email content,
- * clone existing e-mail,
+ * clone existing email,
  * update email-content

 ## Building the codebase